-Whilst the Marathon team have a comprehensive understanding about participants’ demographics, they know little about the crowd and its behaviour on the day.
+Whilst the London Marathon team have a comprehensive understanding about participants’ demographics, they know little about the crowd and its behaviour on the day.

 - Departure behaviour – what time people leave the event and the key routes they take